homezhan/artoolkit-docs/1_Getting_Started/about_feature_comparison.md

 * Web-based tools for barcode and NFT marker generation
 * On-device camera calibration app for Android which feeds into a distributed camera calibration database
 * Cloud-based distributed camera calibration database
-* On-device optical/stereo-optical calibration app for Android.
+* On-device optical/stereo-optical calibration app for Android
 * New tools for square marker testing

 ##Stereo and Optical See-Through Support